 John 14:6 I am the Way, the Truth, and the Life.
 No one comes to the Father except through Me.

 We read in Psalm 42:1-2 As the deer pants for the water brooks, So my soul pants for Thee, O God.
 2 My soul thirsts for God, for the living God; When shall I come and appear before God?
 In this Psalm we get an insight into the heart of David, we see that he had a deep desire towards pleasing his God.
 Are you as thirsty for the word of God?
 Are you thirsty enough to spend time in the word of God?
 If you truly are thirsty for the word of God, you have been blessed, as we read in Matthew 5:6 Blessed are those who hunger and thirst for righteousness, for they shall be satisfied.
-When we approach the word of God, with a deep desire to hear what He has to say to us, we will be given understanding.
+When we approach the word of God with a deep desire to hear what He has to say to us, we will be given understanding.
+1 Corinthians 2:14 "The natural man does not accept the things that come from the Spirit of God.
+For they are foolishness to him, and he cannot understand them, because they are spiritually discerned."
 So the question we need to answer is How thirsty am I?
 Are you still thirsty for the truth of God's word?
 Or have you lost your thirst because you have allowed the cares of this world to overtake you, or are you an individual that just sits in church and lets the speaker spoon feed you without taking the time to prove for yourself if what is being presented is really in line with God's word?
 Are you like the Samaritan woman mentioned in John as to the kind of attitude we need towards the word of God?

 John 4:13-14 Jesus answered and said to her, “Everyone who drinks of this water shall thirst again; ( Christ is speaking of the physical water that the women came to the well for)14 but whoever drinks of the water that I shall give him ( a spiritual water which is the word of God) shall never thirst; but the water that I shall give him shall become in him a well of water springing up to eternal life.” (the water Christ is offering us is water that will lead us towards repentance and in receiving the gift of the holy spirit and eternal life, ).
 Christ was speaking here to a Samaritan to whom the gospel was not being preached to at this time, but to Israel only.
 But in spite of that fact, she had heard enough (just a few crumbs) to become thirsty for more of Gods words.
 But unlike the time frame that this Samaritan women lived in, we today do live in a time where the gospel has been made available not only to Israel but to Gentiles as well, it is available to all who what it, (the key word here is wanting it with clean heart.)
 Once we drink of the gospel, Christ desires for us to stay thirsty for the word of God until his return, for it will not be until that time, when the Kingdom is finally established (on earth) that our complete thirst will be satisfied, as mentioned in Revelation 7: 16-17 They shall hunger no more, neither thirst anymore; neither shall the sun beat down on them, nor any heat; 17 for the Lamb in the center of the throne shall be their shepherd, and shall guide them to springs of the water of life; and God shall wipe every tear from their eyes.